gabetero/projecto_final_Cipher_Helper/README.md

   This group program was designed to provide the means to encript/decript messages the User enters.
 There are currently three kinds of ciphers available for the user.

 ## Features
-  The user can currently choose between Encrypting and Decrypting the message he/she desires.
-Another feature we included is Hash Account Authentication.
+  The user can currently choose between Encrypting and Decrypting the message they desire.
+Another feature we included is Hash Account Authentication, storing it in a text file.

 ## Ciphers
   The types of ciphers available are the following:
   - Shift Cipher